 Q: When will my child’s EHCP be reviewed?

 A: EHCPs are reviewed each year at an annual review.
 Parents and carers will be sent an invite to this meeting well in advance, it is important that you let us know when you receive this invite if you will be able to attend on the given date.
 It is not possible to re-arrange annual reviews which are cancelled or missed.

-Children in year 6 will have their annual review in the spring term
+Children in years 5 and 6 will have their annual review in the spring term

 Teaching and Learning